sharmapuneet/NestedMenu/README.md

-This project is made for Afterpay nested menu test code.
+This project is made for nested menu.

 ## Project Architecture